drtyhlpr/rpi23-gen-image/README.md

 ---

 #### Networking settings (DHCP):
-This parameter is used to set up networking auto configuration in `/etc/systemd/network/eth.network`.
+This parameter is used to set up networking auto-configuration in `/etc/systemd/network/eth.network`.
 The default location of network configuration files in the Debian `stretch` release was changed to `/lib/systemd/network`.`

 ##### `ENABLE_DHCP`=true
 Set the system to use DHCP.
 This requires an DHCP server.